Tributes

 'lurkers'.

 fine man.
-As I wrote on the day we heard the news, the world became a
+As I wrote on the day we heard the news, the world became a little

 less bright on that otherwise sunny day - Thanks Mike."